 In his book Gospel Fictions, Randall Helms says this type of census was never taken in the history of the Roman Empire.
 He points out its ridiculous to think the practical Romans would require millions of people to travel enormous distances to towns of long-deceased ancestors merely to sign a tax form.
 Likewise, in Asimovs Guide to the Bible, Isaac Asimov affirms that the Romans would certainly arrange no such census.

-And what is the accusation?
+What is the main accusation?
 "It's ridiculous to think the Romans would require millions of people to travel enormous distances."
-So this accusation is based on atheists thinking it is ridiculous... not on any facts.
-We should stop here... that's nothing.
-Just personal opinion.
-But, let's go on and look at some facts...
+This accusation is just an assertion saying that some atheists think it is ridiculous.
+It is not based on historical facts.
+We can stop here.
+There is nothing here.
+Just opinion.
+However, let's take a few moments and look at some facts.
 I love facts:

 Every five years, each male Roman citizen had to register in Rome for the census.
 In this he had to declare his family, wife, children, slaves and riches.
 Should he fail to do this, his possessions would be confiscated and he would be sold into slavery.
 Throughout the entire republican era, registration in the census was the only way that a Roman could ensure that his identity and status as a citizen were recognized.